framps/raspiBackupDoc/en/src/smb-as-backuptarget.md

 SMB drive.

-The following describes how to configure this on a Synology is to be configured.
-AutoFS is also configured.
+The following describes how to configure this on a Synology AutoFS is also configured.
-If autoFS is not already used, the same behavior can be achieved with *raspiBackup* using the option `DynamicMount` to achieve the same behavior.
+If autoFS is not already used, the same behavior can be achieved with *raspiBackup* using the option `dynamicMount` to achieve the same behavior.

-To automatically mount the SMB backup partition when *raspiBackup* uses it uses it, a shared folder must be defined and configured on the NAS.
+To automatically mount the SMB backup partition when *raspiBackup* uses it, a shared folder must be defined and configured on the NAS.

 In the following instructions, the shared folder name "raspiBackup"